SigmanGroup/kraken/README.md

     ```bash
     pip install .
     ```
+## Example Usage (submission to CHPC for the Sigman group)
+These instructions are for Sigman group members to submit batches of calculations to the Sigman owner nodes on Notchpeak.
+For other users outside of the Sigman group, please see (and modify) the SLURM templates in the `kraken/slurm_templates` directory to accommodate your job scheduler.
+Please note that special symbols exist in the SLURM templates that are substituted actual values required by SLURM including `$KID`, `$NPROCS`, `$MEM`, and several others.

+1. Run the example submission script with your requested inputs and configurations for the SLURM job.
+This will split your CSV file into individual conformer searches and submit them to nodes as their own job.
+Please note, that the conformer searches are relatively quick and not too computationally intensive, so use resources sparingly.

+    ```bash
+    example_conf_search_submission_script.py --csv small_molecules.csv --nprocs 8 --mem 16 --time 6 --calculation-dir ./data/ --debug
+    ```

+2. Once all jobs are complete, inspect the individual SLURM logfiles to ensure that each one terminated properly.
+You can search the SLURM logfiles for logging errors (search for "ERROR") and warnings (search for "WARNING").
+If the jobs did not complete, be sure to check the .error file produced by SLURM and raise an issue on this repository.

+3. After all jobs completed successfully, use the included CLI scripts that are installed along with Kraken to move your .com files into a common directory so you can submit them all at once instead of navigating to the individual `<KRAKEN_ID>/dft/` directories.

+   a.
+For your convenience, CLI scripts have been included to move the DFT files from the `<KRAKEN_ID>/dft/` directory to somewhere else if you
+      wish to run all of these calculations in another directory (or on another system entirely).
+This can be executed with the following command.

+      ```bash
+      extract_dft_files.py --input ./data/ --destination ./dft_calculation_folder_for_convenience/
+      ```

+   b.
+After completing all DFT calculations, you can return the results of the calculations to the appropriate `<KRAKEN_ID>/dft/` directories with
+      a complementary script like this.

+      ```bash
+      return_dft_files.py --input ./dft_calculation_folder_for_convenience/ --destination ./data/
+      ```
+4. The DFT jobs should be evaluated for completeness and errors before returning them to the `<KRAKEN_ID>/dft/` directories.
+Kraken can accomodate some errors, but error handling is not fully tested.
+We recommend using [this tool to check your Gaussian16 log files](https://github.com/thejameshoward/GaussianLogfileAssessor.git).
+If your jobs are not converging or have imaginary frequencies, try implementing the CalcAll keyword in your optimization job in the `.com` file.

+5. The DFT portion of the Kraken workflow can then be submitted to the compute nodes similarly to the conformer search portion.

+    ```bash
+    example_dft_submission_script.py --csv small_molecules.csv --nprocs 8 --mem 16 --time 6 --calculation-dir ./data/ --debug
+    ```

+6. Check the resulting SLURM .log and .error files for any indication that the individual SLURM jobs failed.
+If there is an unhandled error, be sure to raise an issue on this repository.

 ## Example Usage (directly running on a compute node)

 1. Format a .csv file that contains your monophosphine SMILES string, kraken id, and conversion flag.